-Focused assistance to the health needs of Syrian vulnerable communities produces tangible benefits to the broader relief effort.
+- Focused assistance to the health needs of Syrian vulnerable communities has a tangible impact on the overall relief effort.

-The scarcity of goods and services, including food; clean water; healthcare; etc. in many areas throughout Syria.
-The desperate conditions that have made these necessities inaccessible to the majority of the population and the subsequent importance of external humanitarian assistance.
-In addition, the lingering plight of over 200,000 Syrians trapped in besieged areas in need of urgent humanitarian assistance.
+- There is a scarcity of goods and services, including food, clean water, and healthcare.
+External humanitarian assistance is crucial because these necessities are inaccessible to the majority of the population.
+In addition, the lingering plight of thousands of Syrians trapped in besieged areas is in need of urgent humanitarian assistance.

-Syrians are most in tune with needs on the ground and possess innovative insight regarding how to best administer relief.
-Humanitarian organizations with ties to Syria’s local populations are thus able to respond to the crisis in a manner that maximizes aid effectiveness and empowers communities.
+- Syrians are most in tune with their needs and possess innovative insight regarding how to best administer relief.
+Humanitarian organizations with ties to Syria’s local populations are able to respond to the crisis in a manner that maximizes aid effectiveness and empowers communities.